caerphoto/stackmerge/README.md

 ## Not done yet

-For now the app just blindly stacks images on top of each other using the first image's size as the base, and sets the opacity of each image to (1/n) where n is the number of images.
-Obviously this isn't final behaviour :)
+For now the app just blindly stacks images on top of each other using the first image's size as the base, and outputs the median of each pixel of each image.
+If the images aren't perfectly aligned, this will look weird.
+I need to add (possibly sub-pixel) alignment controls.

-There's also not much in the way of UI: no way to re-order images, you can't save your work, etc.